 - A grade of B in the advanced (level 60) Academic Preparation course in the English Language Program of the School of Continuing Studies of the University of Toronto, or equivalent standing at a comparable institution.

-5. Computer literacy: This program requires the ability to communicate with peers and professors online, as well as the skill to write significant academic documents using standard word processing software.
+5. Computer literacy: This program requires the ability to communicate with peers and professors online as well as the skill to utilize standard computer software (e.g., Word, Adobe Acrobat, etc.) and online research tools.

 Read more about the DMin Program here.